The Glass Castle: Plot

 The Glass Castle is Jeannette Walls' memoir of her childhood to adulthood, documenting how her parents both inspired and inhibited her life.
 The book is told in five parts.
 The first part, "A Woman On the Street", documents her conversation with her mother, Rose Mary, who was squatting in an abandoned apartment in New York City, which pushed her to tell the truth and write this memoir.

-Part Two, titled "The Desert", covers young Jeannette Walls living with her parents, Rex and Rose Mary, and her siblings Lori, Brian, and Maureen.
+Part Two, titled "The Desert", covers young Jeannette Walls living with her parents, Rex and Rose Mary, and her siblings Lori and Brian.
 Walls opens with her first memory, which takes place when she is three years old and is living in a trailer park in southern Arizona.
 She is engulfed in flames when attempting to make hot dogs over the stove, resulting in her going to the hospital and receiving skin grafts on her stomach, ribs, and chest.
-Due to fear of the mounting medical bills as well as skepticism of modern medicine, Rex takes Jeannette out of the hospital without permission or paying.
+Due to fear of the mounting medical bills as well as scepticism of modern medicine, Rex takes Jeannette out of the hospital without permission or paying.
 A few months later, the children are woken up in the middle of the night and are told they are "doing the skedaddle" (skipping town).
-Their parents' nomadic lifestyle imposed by their avoidance of financial responsibilities results in the family frequently moving to Nevada, Arizona, and California.
+Their parents' nomadic lifestyle imposed by their avoidance of financial responsibilities results in the family frequently moving about to locations in various states including Nevada, Arizona, and California.
 As Jeannette grows older, she is more aware of Rex's alcoholism and its consequences.
 For her 10th birthday, she asks him to stop drinking, which he successfully does for a few months.
 Following his relapse, Rose Mary decides that since they have no money it is time to move again, and she takes the family to their paternal grandparents in Welch, West Virginia.